+Choose on e course:

-PSY 305 Abnormal Psychology (3) PSY 422 Methods & Procedures of Counseling (3)
+PSY 305 Abnormal Psychology (3)

+PSY 422 Methods & Procedures of

+Counseling (3)

-Note: Students planning to do graduate study in psychology are advised that success in PSY 385/460/490 and PSY 403 will enhance chances for acceptance into a quality counseling or clinical graduate program.
+Note: Students planning to do graduate study in psychology are advised that success in PSY 385/460 or 480/490 will enhance chances for acceptance into a quality counseling or clinical graduate program.
 PSY 460 is described in the catalog section Courses for All Disciplines.
-If students intend to complete PSY 460 or 490 their senior year, they are encouraged to complete the PSY 351 and PSY 352 sequence no later than their junior year of study.
+If students intend to complete PSY 460 or 480/490 their senior year, they are encouraged to complete the PSY 351 and PSY 352 sequence no later than their junior year of study.